jubalh/roshi/README.md

 # roshi

-roshi is a commandline workout logger.
+roshi is a commandline workout journal.

 ## Building